PrivacyReasoner: Can LLM Emulate a Human-like Privacy Mind?: Experimental Results

 \subsubsection{User Transfer}

 Users vary widely in the amount of historical data available.
 For those with rich comment histories, constructing a detailed privacy memory is relatively straightforward, enabling the agent to model preferences and concerns with greater fidelity.
-Conversely, sparse histories pose a greater challenge, as limited evidence constrains the agent’s ability to reconstruct nuanced orientation structures and reasoning patterns.
+Conversely, sparse histories pose a greater challenge, as limited evidence constrains the agent’s ability to reconstruct nuanced belief structures and reasoning patterns.
 To evaluate the robustness of our approach under different data conditions, we examine how \(\PRA\) performs across varying levels of historical information.
-Unlike the post-oriented sampling used in~\Cref{sec:privacymemory}, where each user contributes only a single comment, here we sample \(10\) users to enable controlled, per-user evaluation under varying data availability and evaluate the model on \(15\) sampled comments per user to assess how performance scales with the richness of user data.
+Unlike the post-oriented sampling used in~\Cref{sec:privacymemory}, where each user contributes only a single comment, here we sample \(10\) users with varying amounts of comment history and evaluate the model on \(15\) sampled comments per user to assess how performance scales with the richness of user data.

 \paragraph{Results and Analysis.} Figure~\ref{fig:usertransfer} shows that the performance of \(\PRA\) decreases as the amount of available user history diminishes.
 This is expected, as sparser histories make it more challenging to faithfully reconstruct a user’s underlying privacy reasoning due to limited contextual evidence.
 Nevertheless, \(\PRA\) still achieves a non-trivial macro F1-score of around \(0.4\) in low-data settings, demonstrating its ability to generalize and simulate user-specific reasoning even when historical information is scarce.